Study in Ontario: international students

 You will apply directly to a university.

 You can have your existing credentials (degrees, diplomas, courses) evaluated at the Canadian Information Centre for International Credentials.

 Public universities: you need to enrol in the University Health Insurance Plan.

 Public colleges and private colleges/universities: you will need to contact the international student office at the school for more information on health insurance for international students.

 Work while in school

 You don’t always need a work permit to get a job while you are in college or university.
-It depends on where you work.

 Work on campus